-Biological therapies can be defined as a targeted therapy used to attack a particular protein, enzyme or other cellular component or an approach using inhibitors (i.e. anti-angiogenesis), monoclonal antibodies or other substances.
-Also included in this category are the use of analogues of natural substances (such as a vitamin).
-Radio-immunotherapy therapy, photodynamic therapy, and thermal therapies can also classified under this heading.
+Biological therapies can be defined as targeted therapies used to attack a particular protein, enzyme or other cellular component or an approach using inhibitors (i.e. anti-angiogenesis), monoclonal antibodies or other substances.
+Also included in this category is the use of analogues of natural substances (such as a vitamin).
+Radio-immunotherapy therapy, photodynamic therapy, and thermal therapies can also be classified under this heading.
 Some of these approaches have been tried in treating mesothelioma.

 Surviving Mesothelioma Glossary

 Analogue a substance derived from the modification or alteration of the chemical structure of another substance while retaining a similar pharmacological effect.

 Angiogenesis refers to the formation of new blood vessels from preexisting vasculature.